Missile launch facility: Russia

 Russia has silo-based weapons.
 The Strategic Rocket Forces of the Russian Federation (RVSN RF) (Strategic Missile Troops) controls Russia's land-based inter-continental ballistic missiles.

 Loading ICBM Topol-M into the launch silo.

 France

 France built missile silos for the S-2 MRBM and S-3 IRBM on the Albion Plateau.
 They were in service from 1971 to 1996.

 Missile silo cover at Sirene Observatory, Plateau d'Albion.

 China

 China has silo-based weapons, but is now concentrating development on expanding its submarine and road-capable mobile weapons, especially for tunnel networks.

-Two silos fields appear to be under construction.
+In December 2025, the U.S. Department of Defense's China Military Power Report stated that China had loaded more than 100 DF-31 ICBMs with solid propellant in silos near its border with Mongolia.

 India

 India uses silos for a few of its long-range ballistic missile arsenal and storage, but most of its systems are road mobile capable.

 Pakistan

 Pakistan has built hard and deeply buried storage and launch facilities to retain a second strike capability in a nuclear war.